google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ---

-# We can use a **class** to create objects and methods that can be called them
+# We can use a **class** to create objects that have attributes and methods

 ![](res/intermediatepython04.png)

 <!--
-Now let's break it all down!
+Now let's break it all down in more detail.
 -->

 ---

-# You can create a singular **“instance”** of a class...
+# You can create a singular **“instance”** of a class

 ![](res/intermediatepython05.png)

 <!--
 * Instances are the actual object, i.e., the actual physical representation in memory of a “thing” of the type defined by the class.
-* Syntax is created using the name of the class and the data members required for that instance, in order of how they are in the constructor.
 * Every class needs a constructor to show the computer what data members it should be allocating memory for every time an instance is created.
+* “Elon” is an instance of our class.
+His student ID is 2341 and his grade is a B+.
 * Now that we have an instance of a class, we can manipulate that instance with methods defined in the class.
-* “Elon” is an instance of our class.
 -->

 ---

-# Now that we have an instance, we can call **methods** on it
+# Now that we have an instance, we can call **“methods“** on it

 ![](res/intermediatepython06.png)

 <!--
-* This is an example of how a function can be called on in an instance of a class.
+* This is an example of how a function can be called on an instance of a class.
 * Notice how you call the function.
-  * When “self” is an argument coming into a method, you don’t actually need to include that when calling the method.
+  * When “self” is an argument of a method, you don’t actually need to include that when calling the method.
-  * “Self” is implied as the instance of the class you declare before the dot
+  * “self” is implied as the instance of the class you declare before the dot
 * This type of method is called a “getter” method, as it's used to get access to variables in a class.
   * We will see why this might be necessary later.
 -->